-Content by Timothy Maness
+Content by Timothy Maness, PhD

-Timothy Maness is a doctoral student at Boston University’s Graduate Division of Religious Studies, and he has been interested in questions of science and religion since childhood.
+Timothy Maness is a recent Ph.D. from Boston University’s Department of Religion and he has been interested in questions of science and religion since childhood.
 He grew up certain both that he wanted to become a scientist and that nothing in his Christian upbringing conflicted with that desire.
 Eventually, Tim received a bachelor’s degree in physics from the University of Chicago.
 While at university, however, he became fascinated with the formal study of religion, which offered opportunities to pursue some of the questions that had always inspired him.
 Today, Tim is a full-time scholar of religion and science.
 His dissertation research discusses the way concepts of time affect Western religious traditions’ ideas about human freedom, and examines the implications of the special theory of relativity for those traditions’ views of time.
 He has also written and spoken about religion and science studies as a dialogue between different approaches to knowledge—one that might offer helpful lessons at a time of public debate about the very meaning of “facts” and “truth.”
 Outside of the academy, Tim has taught high school physics, worked at science museums, and helped to edit the Papers of George Washington.
 He lives with his wife in Princeton, New Jersey.